 Are you planning for Gingerbread Week in your classroom?
-How is that even possible right?
 Time just flies by and the holidays are here again!
 Every year the week before Christmas, we do Gingerbread Week!
-It’s the perfect theme to do if you’re not able to celebrate Christmas in your classroom.
+It’s the perfect festive theme, especially if you’re not able to celebrate Christmas in your classroom.

 In this post, I am sharing some of the activities we do in my class.
 You can grab all the gingerbread printable activities in my Gingerbread Centers Math, Literacy, and More pack.

-Most classrooms do Elf on the Shelf and it is a ton of fun.
+Many classrooms incorporate the Elf on the Shelf during the Christmas season, and it is a ton of fun.
 But some of my families do not celebrate Christmas so I have a Gingerbread Man come to visit us!
 I found this gingerbread Beanie Baby a few years ago.
 The baby gingerbread was actually a keychain.
 All I did was cut the keychain string thing off.

 Every day the students come in and have to find him.
 Their favorite thing was when he gave them a box of craft supplies so they could transform the dollhouse into his own gingerbread house.
 It was tons of tearing, cutting, and taping (aka a fine motor activity).
-They worked on his house EVERY day.
+They worked on his house EVERY day with such enthusiasm!

 One day he hid 18 candy canes around the room (counting and informal subtraction activity).
-It is an easy way to get the students excited and engaged in a new activity.
-Which can be so tricky during the holidays.
+It is an easy way to get the students excited and engaged in a new activity, which can be tricky during the holidays.
 In my Gingerbread Centers pack, you will find pre-written notes from the gingerbread man and EDITABLE notes you can tailor to fit your classroom.

 This Gingerbread House STEM Challenge gets students creating, problem-solving and engineering.
 The challenge was to build a gingerbread house that would hold five gumdrops.
 Students drew a sketch of their house after it was complete.Measuring using gumdrops is so much more engaging than cubes.
 I put out gingerbread items on a cookie tray for students to measure.
 Students picked out an item to measure and then recorded the size on a small clipboard.